×

 Ribs sticking out, also known as rib prominence or protruding ribs, refers to a condition where the ribs become visibly more prominent than usual, often giving a noticeable or uneven appearance to the chest.
 This condition can be observed in various contexts and may result from a range of underlying issues.
 Causes of ribs sticking out can include poor posture, where slouching or an improper alignment of the spine causes the ribs to appear more prominent.
 Skeletal abnormalities, such as scoliosis or rib deformities, can also contribute to the appearance of protruding ribs.
 Conditions that lead to significant weight loss or muscle wasting, such as malnutrition or chronic illness, may make the ribs more noticeable as the overlying muscle and fat decrease.
 Additionally, congenital conditions or deformities, such as pectus carinatum (a protruding chest) or pectus excavatum (a sunken chest), can affect the appearance of the ribs.
 Treatment for protruding ribs depends on the underlying cause.
 In cases where poor posture is the issue, physical therapy or exercises aimed at improving posture and strengthening the back and core muscles can be helpful.
 For skeletal deformities or congenital conditions, corrective measures such as braces or surgical interventions may be necessary.
 Addressing significant weight loss or muscle wasting involves nutritional support and possibly physical therapy to regain muscle mass and improve overall health.
 If the prominence of the ribs is associated with an underlying medical condition, treating that condition appropriately is crucial.
 Consulting a healthcare professional is essential for accurate diagnosis and to determine the most effective treatment plan based on individual needs.

-- Genetic Counseling and Risk Assessment in Camp 18
+- Pacemaker and Defibrillator Implantation in Camp 18